Free Things to Do in Cumberland Valley

 - Children's Lake - Charming and scenic seven-acre, man-made lake with perfectly clear water that literally bubbles.
 The lake features boating, fishing, biking, picnic areas and walking trails.

-A lot of Cumberland Valley events that you and the family can enjoy are free of charge.
+Many Cumberland Valley events for you and your family are free of charge.
 Find fun and affordable weekend plans on the Official Cumberland Valley Events Calendar.

 Things to Do